RuiSiHu/AKINND/README.md

     mysql -h localhost -u root -p

-And enter the password used when installing mysql;
+And enter the password used when installing MySQL.

 Step1#Create a database.